cejgrove/HMF_CF/README.md

 # HMF_CF

-Halo Mass function and correlation functions calculated from Rockstar halo catalogues Code is adapted from that written by Cesar
+Halo Mass function and correlation functions calculated from Rockstar halo catalogues Code is adapted from Cesar's